Futsch1/asn1editor/README.md

 The editor can be customized to modify the display of certain fields.
 This customization is provided via a class that implements the TypeAugmenter interface.
 The editor will query additional information for every field via this interface.
 Currently, a field can be augmented by providing a help text and a style
 IntEnum.
-The help text will be shown in the tooltip of each field and the style flag modifes the way how a field is displayed.
+The help text will be shown in the tooltip of each field and the style flag modifies the way how a field is displayed.
 A field can be hidden or be declared as read-only.

 The editor comes with a default implementation of this augmenter that uses a .style file to customize the way fields are displayed in asn1editor.